pdevito3/craftsman/README.md

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

-✅ Users and Roles managed in each boundary (AuthN still separate)
+- ✅ Users and Roles managed in each boundary (AuthN still separate)

-🚧 React Cleanup

-🚧 React Controls

-🚧 React Forms
+- ✅ New `Email` Value Object

+- 🚧 NextJS template with Auth and *much* more (still a WIP, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand))

+  - ✅ OIDC Auth support
+  - ✅ List View
+  - ✅ Add entity form
+  - ✅ Edit entity form
+  - ✅ Delete entity
+  - ✅ Custom forms with [Mantine](https://mantine.dev) and [TailwindCSS](https://tailwindcss.com/)
+  - ✅ Light/Dark Mode
+  - ✅ Responsive
+  - 🚧 Entity Scaffolding with Craftsman

-🚧 React Permissions Integration
+  - 🚧 Permissions Integration

 🚧 Json Schema or C# classes for easier file scaffolding